spiral-packages/symfony-serializer/README.md

 > you don't need to register bootloader by yourself.

 ## Configuration
+The package is already configured by default, use these features only if you need to change the default configuration.

-The package provides the ability to configure the `normalizers` and `encoders` used by the Symfony Serializer component.
+The package provides the ability to configure the `normalizers`, `encoders` and `Symfony\Component\Serializer\Mapping\Loader\LoaderInterface` for `Symfony\Component\Serializer\Mapping\Factory\ClassMetadataFactory` used by the Symfony Serializer component.

 Create a file `app/config/symfony-serializer.php`.
-Add the `normalizers` and `encoders` arrays with the `normalizers` and `encoders` you need.
+Add the `normalizers`, `encoders`, `metadataLoader` parameters.
 For example:
 ```php
 <?php